 Hoping to buy a house in Australia?
 Chances are, you’ll need a home loan.
-Many (but not all) international students are not able to earn enough income to qualify for a home loan in Australia.
+As an international student you can only work a maximum of 48 hours per fortnight, so it can be hard to earn enough income to qualify for a home loan in Australia.
 Instead, the most common method of buying a property for international students is for your parents to buy an investment property in Australia in their name and to rent it to you.
 Your parents will likely be eligible to borrow up to 70% of the property value.
-You could also buy the property with your partner if they are an Australian resident.
+You could also buy a property with your partner if they are an Australian resident.

 What kinds of loans are available?

 Most lenders offer different types of home loans including variable-rate loans, fixed-rate loans and lines of credit.
 A line of credit is a little more flexible than a traditional loan, meaning you can borrow up to a certain limit, make the required repayments, and borrow again if you need to.

 How can I organise a home loan?